 Employment start and end date (month and year)

-Sentence providing overview of of who the company is.
+Sentence providing an overview of who the company is.

 Responsibilities and achievements: